 Here is a further roundup of our COVID-era activities:

-In this regular newsletter, we provide some humor and relief, but most importantly keep our contacts updated on topics such as: economic aid, tracking the updated data from tourism cancellations, continuing educational opportunities available to guides, stories of how our members became guides, news of loss and survival, and more.
+In this temporary e-newsletter, we have provided some humor and relief, but most importantly keep our contacts updated on topics such as: economic aid, tracking the updated data from tourism cancellations, continuing educational opportunities available to guides, stories of how our members became guides, news of loss and survival, and more.

 - Issue 1: March 23